In this article:

 Ensure your Citrix licensing is up to date

 Before upgrading, be sure your Customer Success Services / Software Maintenance / Subscription Advantage date is valid for the new product version.
 If you are upgrading from an earlier 7.x product version, the date must be at least 2017.0801.
+(This date applies to the 7.15 LTSR release, not to cumulative updates (CUs) that follow.)

 Close applications and consoles